Newly Updated

 Once upon a time, you and I couldn't even go to the toilet without asking someone for their blessing first.

 Then we left school, and most of us are still doing it.
-Not asking permission to go to the toilet (one would hope), but to do every other goddamn thing in our lives.
+Not asking permission to go to the toilet (one would hope), but to do most other things in our lives.

 We ask our friends what they think of us going to a dance class, and don't go because someone at the table sneers and likens salsa classes to a cheap cattle market.